Cpt-Hazama/GMod-PBR-Modules/README.md

 # Installation
 Place in /GarrysMod/garrysmod/ folder

-Also, make sure 'r_PhysPropStaticLighting' is set to '0'
+Also, make sure 'r_PhysPropStaticLighting' is set to '0', otherwise when props "sleep" they will turn black.
+You can make this default to 0 by adding it to your autoexec.cfg in your /cfg/ folder

 If you experience any crashing, then download this version of the module by Yurie: https://yurie.thigh-high.club/r5xhxb5x.zip